Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: EXPERIMENTS

-Each TM parameter, $\tau^o_{mn}$ and $\Delta \tau_{mn}$, is discretized into $Q_2 = Q_3 = 8$ uniformly spaced values in $[0, 1]$, unless otherwise specified.
-We adopt $Q_1 = 16$ and use a nearest-neighbor decision rule for symbol detection.
+Each TM-IRS parameter, $c_{mn}$, $\tau^o_{mn}$ and $\Delta \tau_{mn}$, are discretized into $Q_1 = 16, Q_2 = Q_3 = 8$, respectively, unless otherwise specified.
+We adopt a nearest-neighbor decision method for symbol detection.
 A feedforward neural network with three hidden layers, each containing 256 neurons, is used to parametrize the GFlowNet, which is trained offline via an NVIDIA A100 chip with 32 GB memory and an Apple M3 Max chip with 36 GB memory.

-We use symbol error rate (SER) as the performance metric.
-To evaluate SER on a logarithmic scale, an offset of $10^{-4}$ is added when necessary to handle zero-SER cases.
+{We use symbol error rate (SER), worst-case secrecy rate, and received signal constellation as the performance metric.
+We adopt SER since it provides a direct measure of constellation preservation at the CU and symbol scrambling at the eavesdropper, which aligns with the objective of the directional-modulation design.} To evaluate SER on a logarithmic scale, an offset of $10^{-4}$ is added when necessary to handle zero-SER cases.
 In the SER heatmaps, darker regions indicate lower error rates.